All-hands meeting reminder

 Overview

-This all-hands meeting reminder template is a short broadcast for telling employees about an upcoming company-wide meeting, town hall, or leadership update.
-It is built for the moment after the meeting has been scheduled, when you need to reinforce the date, time, format, audience, and one clear action such as joining live, saving the link, or submitting questions in advance.
+This all-hands meeting reminder template is a short broadcast for telling employees about an upcoming company-wide meeting, town hall, or executive update.
+It is built to surface the headline fact first: what the meeting is, when it starts, and what the audience needs to do, such as join live, RSVP, or add it to their calendar.

 Standards & compliance context